The Bankrate promise

 The bottom line

-There is a lot of misinformation floating around about secured credit cards, including what happens to your deposit after you’ve moved on from a secured credit card account.
+There is some misinformation floating around about secured credit cards, including what happens to your deposit after you’ve moved on from a secured credit card account.
 The truth is that secured credit cards are a great way to help consumers build credit, and as long as your account is in good standing, you’ll get your secured credit card security deposit back when you’ve closed the secured credit card or upgraded to one of your issuer’s unsecured credit cards.

-However, if your secured credit card is your first card (and therefore your oldest account), closing it could impact your credit score by reducing your accounts’ average length of credit history.
+Also, if your secured credit card is your first card (and therefore your oldest account), closing it could impact your credit score by reducing your average length of credit history.
 For this reason, it may also be worth considering a no-annual-fee secured card account that you can easily maintain and keep open rather than close outright — by either upgrading to an unsecured counterpart or receiving a refund following an account review for positive use.